satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 Meet designer Paul, and developer Marco.
 They work on a website for _CheapBargainMart.com_ online store.

 Paul created a design for exit intent pop up.
 It would capture visitors that didn’t buy anything from the store.
-He didn’t know that they already had a very similar pop up implemented earlier and he could reuse parts of it.
+He didn’t know that they already had a similar pop up implemented earlier and he could reuse parts of it.

 Marco knew about that other pop up, but __assumed__ that Paul created the new design from scratch for a reason.